keonik/dev-portfolio/content/blog/setting-up-scripts-with-typescript.md

 #### Run the script and make sure you get the expected output by running `npm run start`

-## Migrating javascript to typescript
+## Migrating Javascript to Typescript

 #### Install dependencies